 Facelift Surgery (Rhytidectomy)

 When choosing a plastic surgeon to operate on your face, it is important to keep in mind that a precise and technically advanced operation that provides a natural “not-too-tight” look is usually best.
 No one wants a tightly-pulled, “wind tunnel,” or unnatural-looking face with unsightly visible scars.
-Coincidentally, this is what attracts patients to the idea that a “lunchtime,” mini-lift, or “Lifestyle Lift” might give good results with less downtime, bruising, or cost.
-(As you might guess, this typically falls in the “too-good-to-be-true” category.)
+Some potential facelift patients are fearful of general anesthesia.
+Coincidentally, this is what attracts patients to the idea that a “lunchtime,” mini-lift, “Threadlift,” or “Lifestyle Lift” might give good results with local anesthesia, less downtime, bruising, or cost.
+(As you might guess, this typically falls in the “too-good-to-be-true” category.
+It should also be noted that as of March 2015, Lifestyle Lift, a national chain of facelift centers, was closing its doors and filing for bankruptcy.)
 Our doctors’ goal is not to drastically change appearance, but rather to make the best of each patient’s existing attractive features by creating a natural, more-rested, alert, and more-youthful appearance (that still looks like you).
 We also strive for results that hold-up well as time and aging continue.
 This is almost never achievable via small incisions or local anesthesia “brand-name,” trademarked, “quick lift-type,” or mini-facelift operations.

 Patients with facial aging are often reluctant to consider facelift surgery, for a multitude of reasons, Some think only wealthy movie stars can afford the best facelift surgery (yet so many seem to have such poor results that they may think “If this is ‘the best’ then I’m out!”).
-Others fear prolonged recovery or visible scars.
+Others fear the nausea or vomiting associated with general anesthesia, prolonged recovery, or visible scars.
 This does NOT have to be the case!

 What you and every face lift patient wants is lasting improvement without over-tightening, rejuvenation without visible or tell-tale scars, avoidance of distortion of normal anatomy like earlobes or hairlines, and a more refreshed and youthful look without friends and acquaintances asking “What happened to you?”
 You probably are already aware of examples from Hollywood, Beverly Hills, or Park Avenue of face lift patients that are over-tightened, over-done, or just plain unnatural.
 In short, what you really want is what we offer at Minneapolis Plastic Surgery, LTD.—discreet state-of-the-art face lift procedures that can provide stunningly-pleasing improvements in your facial appearance.
 With nearly invisible scars.
+With experienced anesthesia protocols (TIVA) that have very minimal nausea or vomiting.
 And with reasonable cost.
 Each patient has facial features that may need addressing, from the neck to the chin and jowl areas, the cheeks and cheekbone regions, as well as the eyelids, brows, and forehead.
 (Nose surgery—rhinoplasty—is another facial feature that occasionally warrants plastic surgical attention, and this too can be combined with facelift surgery if you wish.)